-If you want to get a real education on the place then sign up for a tour in English with an experienced guide who’ll make the stadium’s past come to life before your very eyes – with enthusiasm and humour.
+If you want to get a real education on FC Barcelona then sign up for a tour in English with an experienced guide who’ll take you to the most emblematic soccer spaces in the city – with enthusiasm and humour.

 - Children (under 6): €0.00